-SEO is a long-term affair, and can sometimes be quite tumultuous.
+SEO is a long-term strategy, and can sometimes be quite tumultuous.
 As a business owner, you likely receive a variety of email sales-pitches telling you that you can get first page search engine results in a short amount of time.
-Or, they tell you that your website is not performing well on the search engines and they can very quickly turn this around for you.
+Or, they tell you that your website is not performing well on the search engines, and they can very quickly turn this around for you.

 It can be easy to get caught up in this offer, while questioning your current SEO efforts.